Each of us shines in a different way, but this doesn’t make our light any less bright.

 In a cross-cultural counseling, your “journey” would gradually lead to the phase of “Adaptation.”
 As we would address the challenges and feelings you have been struggling with, you could begin moving toward becoming a “bicultural” or, even “multicultural” person.
 You can better appreciate the similarities and the differences between your home culture and the new culture.
 It is quite rewarding and liberating to be able to appreciate the complexity of both cultures and their contribution to your life.
 During this phase, people often feel a renewed sense of self-confidence, personal enrichment and, excitement about new challenges and possibilities.
 With help, support and time, you can feel like a whole, complete person again.

-Please feel free to email me or call me at (310) 277-4305 for more information about cross-cultural counseling and to schedule an appointment.
+Please feel free to email me me for more information about cross-cultural counseling and to schedule an appointment.
 I’m looking forward to speaking with you.
 In addition to English, I speak Spanish, Hebrew and Russian.